fangyunh/CC-DRAM-Gem5/README.md

 - Sconscript: File that help Gem5 senses our works and compile it with the whole system

 **gem5/configs/cxl_mem**:

+- **For all configs, you can adjust the test script you assigned in it**

 - cxl_mcore_mchannel.py: System configuration of 2 cores with 2 DDR4 channels (also can be adjusted to DDR5) with our memory controller.
 - mcore_mchannel_no_cxl.py: System configuration of 2 cores with 2 DDR4 channels (also can be adjusted to DDR5) without our memory controller.